|

 a meaty tone and similar sound characteristics to alder.

-alder and is usually painted.
+alder and usually painted.

 Basswood -- great sounding

-but a little soft so basswood guitars need to be well taken care
+but a little soft, so basswood guitars need to be well taken care

 of.